NightfallRollup/nightfall-sdk/README.md

 The SDK is a library, so it does not use environment variables (except for tests and logs).
 However, the example scripts require a few parameters, some of them sensitive.

-As such, the scripts will use a `config` object that preloads env vars from a file.
-We suggest to create a file per environments.
+As such, the scripts use a [config](./examples/scripts/appConfig.ts) object that preloads env vars from a file.
+We suggest to create a file per environment.

 ```bash
 # Contents of examples/scripts/.env.ganache (based on .env.example)